jendelman/StageWise/README.md

 estimates (BLUEs) of genotypic value are computed for each environment in Stage 1 and then used as the response variable in Stage 2.
-To fully utilize the data, however, the variance-covariance matrix of the estimates from Stage 1 must be included in Stage 2 ([Piepho et al. 2012](https://doi.org/10.1002/bimj.201100219); [Damesa et al. 2017](https://doi.org/10.2134/agronj2016.07.0395)), which is not possible with most software packages for genomics-assisted breeding.
+To fully utilize the data, however, the variance-covariance matrix of the estimates from Stage 1 should be included in Stage 2 ([Piepho et al. 2012](https://doi.org/10.1002/bimj.201100219); [Damesa et al. 2017](https://doi.org/10.2134/agronj2016.07.0395)), which is not possible with most software packages for genomics-assisted breeding.